Greg Moore (racing driver): Junior career

 In 1989 and 1990, Moore won the North American Enduro Kart Racing Championship.
 His father wanted to know whether his son's achievements were down to his driving abilities or the equipment.
 He took Moore to the Spenard-David Racing School in Shannonville, Ontario, in August 1990, where racer David Empringham instructed him.
 He won a race over 40 drivers.
 Track owner Richard Spenard was impressed by Moore's ability and invited him to return later that year to partake in a "Top Gun" series.
 He got a special waiver to enter the school, and won against almost 800 fellow drivers at the conclusion of the school's three-day run-offs.
 Moore learnt how to select a lower gear, where to locate the apex of a corner, and how to avoid an accident.

-He made the decision to progress to car racing in 1991, and was assigned Steve Challis as his race engineer and adviser.
+Moore made the decision to progress to car racing in 1991, and was assigned Steve Challis as his race engineer and adviser.
 Moore competed in the eight-round Canadian Formula Ford Championship in a Van Diemen RF91-Ford; his father purchased the car from England and competed against drivers double his age.
 He won the Shannonville Motorsport Park round, and took a further four top-ten results to finish fourth in the final points' standings with 120 accrued.
 He was named the series' Rookie of the Year.
 Moore moved to the higher-tier USAC FF2000 Western Division Championship in 1992 after plans to enter the Canadian F2000 Championship fell through when that series folded.
 He took four pole positions and four victories en route to taking the championship at the season's final round at Willow Springs.
 Moore was voted Rookie of the Year at this tier after advancing at the start of the season, and was inducted into the series' Hall of Fame in 1999 as a 1992 graduate.
 For winning the title, he drove a Formula Atlantic car in California and tested for Van Diemen at Snetterton Circuit in England.